King's and Queen's Scout Honour Roll

 To achieve this prestigious award today, a Venturer Scout must be able to set personal goals, plan and organise activities with themselves and others.
 They are required to maintain a high level of determination to reach milestones and complete attainment to the very best of their abilities.

-The award was founded in 1911 under the patronage of King Edward VII as the King’s Scout Badge and continues under the current Sovereign, Queen Elizabeth II from 1952 as Queen’s Scout Award.
+The award was founded in 1911 under the patronage of King Edward VII as the King’s Scout Badge and continues under the current Sovereign, Queen Elizabeth II from 1952 as the Queen’s Scout Award.

 In Victoria, it continues to be gained by around 5% of Venturer Scouts each year with the Royal Certificate presented at Government House by the Governor of Victoria, as the representative of the Queen.